Matthew H. Meyer, Ph.D., Director

 - Students must take the three-credit, Legal Studies Fundamentals (INTD 115 ), as early as possible and before the senior year (exceptions can be made in some cases).

 - Students can count a maxim of two skill-based courses (six credits) toward the concentration requirements.
-These skill-based courses are marked with a (SK).
+These skill-based courses are marked with (SK).

 - Students can count no more than two courses (six credits) from any one discipline toward the concentration requirements.